Guesthouses, hotels and resorts

 T: (086) 969 9472;

-Apart from having one of the best restaurants on Ko Lipe, Cafe Lipe also has a handful of new bamboo bungalows in a shaded and inviting area behind the cafe with extensive flower gardens.
+Best known for its fantastic restaurant perched over a central slice of Pattaya Beach, Cafe Lipe rents out a handful of bamboo bungalows with thatch roofs in a cool, shaded area behind the cafe.
 The ...
 Read the full review of Cafe Lipe and Resort.

 T: (084) 521 7969;